Understanding the Key Reverse Mortgage Rules for 2023

 Reverse mortgage qualifying rules

-Other rules: Borrowers may not be delinquent on federal debt and must undergo a financial assessment that determines whether the borrower can meet ongoing property charges associated with the loan such as timely payment of property tax and homeowners? insurance.
+Other rules: Borrowers may not be delinquent on federal debt and must undergo a financial assessment that determines whether the borrower can meet ongoing property charges associated with the loan, such as timely payment of property tax and homeowners’ insurance.

 Rules that borrowers must follow post-closing

-Maintenance of the home: All HECM reverse mortgage borrowers must maintain their homes to FHA standards.
+Home maintenance: All HECM reverse mortgage borrowers must maintain their homes to FHA standards.
 Private reverse mortgages may have similar requirements based on their individual lender standards.

-Key differences between reverse mortgage rules and forward mortgage rules
+Critical differences between reverse mortgage rules and forward mortgage rules

 - Reverse mortgage borrowers receive payments on an established schedule or term.
 While forward mortgage borrowers make payments toward the principal and interest on their loans, reverse mortgage borrowers receive loan proceeds in the form of a lump sum, line of credit, or term or tenure payments.